 Land: Thailand has international overland border crossings from Malaysia, Cambodia, Laos and Myanmar.
 The crossing from Myanmar can be closed sometimes for political reasons.

 Flight: Most people fly to Thailand.
-Skyscanner is, in our opinion, the best fare aggregator website with the finest meta search engine for flights.
+Skyscanner and Momondo are, in our opinion, the best fare aggregator websites with the finest meta search engines for flights.

 If you are flying to Thailand, you’ll probably land in Bangkok.
 Bangkok’s Suvarnabhumi International Airport (BKK) and Don Mueang International Airport (DMK) are roughly 30 miles (50 Km) apart.
 The Airport of Thailand (AOT) offers a free bus shuttle service between them from 5:00 am to 12:00 am.
 A bus leaves every 12 – 30 min (depending on the time of the day) and the journey takes 45 min – 1.5 hours to complete (depending on traffic).
 You are required to display your connecting flight ticket to board the shuttle bus.